 WHO insists that taxing sugar is an effective way to have a positive health impact.
-On the other hand, the industry emphasizes that there is no concrete evidence supporting this claim and says that product reformulation, among other intervention, could bring the desired results.

 The industry believes that the World Health Organisation (WHO) has no evidence to back its claim that sugar taxes are an effective way to improve public health.
 Instead, the industry says, taxes only lead consumers to cheaper brands with similar or even higher calorie content, which may undermine any positive health outcome.